KDE/kimageformats/README.md

   north of the equator (e.g. 27.717).
 - `Longitude`: Floating-point number indicating the longitude in degrees east of Greenwich (e.g. 85.317).
+- `ModificationDate`: Last modification date and time in ISO 8601 format without milliseconds (e.g. 2024-03-23T15:30:43).
+This value should be updated every time the image is saved.
 - `Owner`: Name of the owner of the image.
 - `Software`: Name and version number of the software package(s) used to create the image.